The Students following the study plan below will complete the Civil Engineering Technology associate degree in the number of semesters shown.

 10-607-154 LAND LAW 1 ...registration laws of Wisconsin, history of property law, laws of evidence, performing a property survey, adverse possession, unwritten rights, professional liability/stature and role of the land surveyor in court.
 (Prerequisite: 10-607-134, Surveying-Drafting)

 10-607-234 AUTOCAD CIVIL 3D-INTRO ...working with survey, points, and surfaces; site design features including parcels, alignments, profiles, assemblies, pipes, and grading and quantities; and managing data.
-(Prerequisites: familiarity with a computer, knowledge and understand of civil engineering terminology and basic familiarity with AutoCAD is recommended.
+(Prerequisites: 10-607-131, Surveying 2; 10-607-134, Survey-Drafting; familiarity with a computer, knowledge and understanding of civil engineering terminology and basic familiarity with AutoCAD is also recommended.)

 10-607-235 STATICS/STRENGTH MATERIALS-CIVIL ....force analysis, moments, resultant and equilibrant forces; coplanar, concurrent, and nonconcurrent systems; static friction; basic relationships of stress and strain under axial, torsional, and bending loads; properties of construction materials.
 (Prerequisites: 10-806-154, General Physics 1; 10-804-195, College Algebra w Apps; 10-804-196, Trigonometry w Apps)